nikkop/damn-small-filter/README.md

 # damn-small-filter
-A damn small library for filtering data based upon multiple parameters in a "or" fashion.
+A damn small library for filtering data based upon multiple parameters in a "or" or "and" fashion.

 ## How to use